awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

    kubectl get nodes -o wide -l vpc.amazonaws.com/has-trunk-attached=true
    ```

-   Once the trunk network interface is created, Pods can be assigned secondary IP addresses from the trunk or standard network interfaces\.
+   Once the trunk network interface is created, pods can be assigned secondary IP addresses from the trunk or standard network interfaces\.
 The trunk interface is automatically deleted if the node is deleted\.

-   When you deploy a security group for a Pod in a later step, the VPC resource controller creates a special network interface called a *branch network interface* with a description of `aws-k8s-branch-eni` and associates the security groups to it\.
+   When you deploy a security group for a pod in a later step, the VPC resource controller creates a special network interface called a *branch network interface* with a description of `aws-k8s-branch-eni` and associates the security groups to it\.
 Branch network interfaces are created in addition to the standard and trunk network interfaces attached to the node\.
-If are you using liveness or readiness probes, you also need to disable TCP early demux, so that the `kubelet` can connect to Pods on branch network interfaces via TCP\.
+If are you using liveness or readiness probes, you also need to disable TCP early demux, so that the `kubelet` can connect to pods on branch network interfaces via TCP\.
 To disable TCP early demux, run the following command:

    ```
    kubectl patch daemonset aws-node \